-With nearly 40% of engagements happening during the 4-month stretch between Thanksgiving and Valentine’s Day, we can bet either you or someone you know is currently navigating their Wedding Planning Checklist.
-If you’re reading this, you’ve likely already envisioned your wedding, created a budget, and have selected the wedding date/time and are currently researching the perfect venue to fit your vision.
-Here are some tips to help you interpret your venue contract and ensure you have no surprises after you say, “I do.”
+With nearly 40 percent of engagements happening during the four-month stretch between Thanksgiving and Valentine’s Day, we can bet either you or someone you know is currently navigating their wedding planning checklist.
+If you’re reading this, you’ve likely already envisioned your wedding, created a budget, selected the wedding date/time and are currently researching the perfect venue to fit your vision.
+Here are some tips to help you interpret your venue contract and ensure you have no surprises after you say “I do.”

 SPELL IT OUT

 We cannot emphasize this enough—get EVERYTHING in writing.
 When you sign on the dotted line, you are committing yourself to exactly what is included in your contract, so read the fine print.
 Look for things like service charge, taxes, based-on-consumption fees, clean-up charges, non-preferred vendor costs, labor, parking, insurance requirements and cancellation policies.
 Ensure that your event date, time and location are all correct.
 Confirm that your contract times include setup and clean-up time especially if you are bringing in your own décor, centerpieces, or personal items.
 If you will be getting ready on-site, be sure that your contract includes a specified allotted space and time.
 Planning an outdoor soiree?
 Make sure you have a designated backup location in the event of rain.
 Understand the damage policies thoroughly as there may be charges for use of confetti, glitter, rice, open flames, helium balloons or affixing decorations to walls or ceilings.
 We strongly suggest designating either your wedding planner or a trusted friend/family member to conduct a pre- and post- event walk thru to ensure any damages are pointed out immediately.

 SORRY, YOU’RE NOT ON THE LIST.